A survey from YourTango and Ford reveals road trips & car time are good for relationships.

-In fact, 91 percent of couples have taken road trips together, and 84 percent agree the experience has strengthened their relationship, according to a new survey of more than 1,000 people released by YourTango collaborating with Ford Motor Company.
+In fact, 91 percent of couples have taken road trips together, and 84 percent of them agree that the experience strengthened their relationship, according to a new survey of more than 1,000 people released by YourTango collaborating with Ford Motor Company.

 Of course, coupled driving time is not all sunshine and roses.
 For instance, plenty of couples (63 percent) have a "back-seat driver" on board who "helps" the real driver negotiate the road, offering him or her the following advice:

-- 32 percent tell the driver they're driving too fast
+- Thirty-two percent tell the driver they're driving too fast

-- 27 percent tell them they're going the wrong way
+- Twenty-seven percent tell them they're going the wrong way

-- 22 percent tell them they're not paying enough attention to their surroundings/traffic
+- Twenty-two percent tell them they're not paying enough attention to their surroundings/traffic

-- 15 percent chide them for driving too slowly
+- Fifteen percent chide them for driving too slowly

-- 9 percent tell them they're not using signals properly/sufficiently
+- Nine percent tell them they're not using signals properly/sufficiently

-- 7 percent chide them for honking/usual foul language/gestures towards other drivers
+- Seven percent chide them for honking/usual foul language/gestures towards other drivers

-After guiding the driver, the second most popular back-seat driving technique involves physical actions like holding the dashboard or pressing an invisible brake.
+After guiding the driver, the second most popular back-seat driving technique involves physical actions like holding the dashboard (as if bracing for a crash) or pressing an invisible brake.
 In third place comes gasping and making other sounds of fright.